 Interested in getting an industry-recognized certification in DevOps?
 Enroll in Intellipaat’s DevOps Course in Bangalore now!

-If you want to stop a Docker container then you need to use the following command:
+To stop a Docker container, we need to use the following command:

 docker stop CONTAINER_ID

-If you want to restart a Docker container then you need to use the following command
+To restart a Docker container, we need to use the following command:

 docker restart CONTAINER_ID

-The Docker containers can be scaled to any level starting from a few hundreds to even thousands or millions of containers.
-The only condition is that the containers need the memory and the OS at all times and there should not be a constraint on these when the Docker is getting scaled.
+Docker containers can be scaled to any level, starting from a few hundreds to even thousands or millions of containers.
+The only condition is that the containers need the memory and the OS all the time, and there should not be a constraint on these when the Docker is getting scaled.

 If you have any doubts or queries related to DevOps, get them clarified from DevOps experts on our DevOps Community!